The Great Festival of Fujisaki Hachimangu Shrine: Japan destroyed Korea

 The latter document added that it might be a mistake of Horoboshita.
 In a letter by Lafcadio Hearn, he wrote that he heard the shouting phrase Korea was destroyed many times, and in a newspaper during World War two that the Japanese people should understand that Japan destroyed Korea, apparently to whip up war sentiment.

 1970 Osaka World Exposition

 Kumamoto City was going to exhibit a Boshita parade at the 1970 Osaka World Exposition but criticism arose concerning the name of the Boshita festival, since it may mean Japan destroyed Korea.
 The Osaka World Exposition rejected the Boshita parade.
 Since then, the problem of the shouting phrase of Boshita had been under discussion.

 1989 dispute

 This problem was again under fire since the Yomiuri newspaper introduced the Boshita festival in a Korean language book in December 1989.
 In August, 1990, the Fujisaki shrine audit committee published that it would rate a minus point if a group shouted Boshita.
 This was reported substantially stopping the shouting of Boshita.

 Present status

-This is a festival of deriving entertainment from torturing animals, horses.

 Many Kumamoto people use of the word Boshita Festival even today, but they do not use "Boshita Boshita" at horse chasing.
 Some miss the word Boshita even today.